-ILE Tours and Galapagos Eco Tours is happy to offer a new program designed for adventure, culture, nature and archeology lovers.
+Description: ILE Tours and Galapagos Eco Tours is happy to offer a new program designed for adventure, culture, nature and archeology lovers.
 This program begins with the famous Inca Trail hike which ends at the East Gate overlooking Machu Picchu, one of the New 7 Wonders of the World.
 The Inca Trail also offers the opportunity to stop and marvel and many other Inca sites before reaching Machu Picchu.

-After the hike conclude your tour with one of South America’s other gems with a cruise of the Galapagos Islands off the coast of Ecuador.
-Here you will be transported to a pre-historic paradise on the relatively young Galapagos Islands with their volcanos, lava fields, and plethora of wild and sea life unlike any place in the world.
+After the hike concludes your tour with one of South America’s other gems with a cruise of the Galápagos Islands off the coast of Ecuador.
+Here you will be transported to a pre-historic paradise on the relatively young Galápagos Islands with their volcanos, lava fields, and a plethora of wild and sea life unlike any place in the world.

 Welcome and reception in Lima airport.
 You will be transferred to your hotel in Miraflores by private car.